azurecitadel/azurecitadel/content/arc/servers-hack/proctor/policy.md

 Tasks:

 * Go to [Policy Definitions](https://ms.portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions)
+* Assign the Inherit a tag from the resource group if missing
+  * Rename and specify "platform"
+  * Duplicate for "datacentre"
 * Searching on "Azure Arc" should show the six preview policies
 * Clear the search and filter on type = initiative and category = monitoring
 * Check the Enable Azure Monitor for VMs